-- An S Model is any model conforming to the SMetamodel. - Typically expressed in the "views" of some modeling language or modeling conventions (e.g., mathematical ODE/PDEs, SysMLTM, free body diagram, etc.)-can be mapped into any third party COTS tool - The S Metamodel: The smallest set of model information sufficient to describe a system for purposes of engineering or science, over the system's life cycle.

-Includes not only the physical Platform information, but all the extended system information (e.g., requirements, design, failure modes & risk analysis, design trade-offs & alternatives, decisions, etc.):
+- An S Model is any model conforming to the SMetamodel. - Typically expressed in the "views" of some modeling language or modeling conventions (e.g., mathematical ODE/PDEs, SysML[TM], free body diagram, etc.)-can be mapped into any third party COTS tool - The S Metamodel: The smallest set of model information sufficient to describe a system for purposes of engineering or science, over the system's life cycle. - Includes not only the physical Platform information, but all the extended system information (e.g., requirements, design, failure modes & risk analysis, design trade-offs & alternatives, decisions, etc.):

+SMetamodel informal summary pedagogical diagram (formal SMetamodel includes additional details.)
 Over two decades of SModel and SPatterns practice, experience using SMetamodel